GChaudhary/hello-world/README.md

 # hello-world
-This is just a demo for starting github for first time :)
+This is just a demo.
 This is my first commit.

 #Gtm